What is a Dependent Care FSA?

 - Services for a dependent who is 12 years old or younger, or who is over the age of 13 and is physically or mentally incapable of self-care

-You can only spend the money that’s currently available in your account.
-If you file a claim that’s more than your balance, you’ll be reimbursed up to the full amount you have available.
-The remaining amount will be reimbursed as additional contributions are made each pay period..
+You can only be reimbursed up to the amount that’s currently available in your account.
+If you file a claim that’s more than your balance, you’ll be reimbursed up to your available balance.
+The remaining amount will be reimbursed as additional contributions are made each pay period.

 Can I change the amount I contribute to my DCFSA?